joybio/multiPrime/README.md

-multiPrime: version 0.0.2
+multiPrime: version 0.0.3
 # multi PCR primers design processing pipeline

 Scripts and pipelines provided in this repository aid to design multiplex PCR primer and return a maximal primerset for multi-PCR.
 It contains all scripts to allow a self-assembled processing and additionally provides pipeline scripts that run the entire processing automatically.

 # Requirements

-To run this pipeline, your computer requires **40 GB of available memory (RAM)** to process larger genomes (e.g. human or mouse).
+To run this pipeline, your computer requires **40 GB of available memory (RAM)** to process larger number of sequence (e.g. 100000).
 Moreover, snakemake was used to facilitate the automated execution of all analysis steps.
-The easiest way to make use of the pipeline is to set up a python3 virtual environment and run the pipeline is this environment.
+The easiest way to make use of the pipeline is to set up a python 3.9 virtual environment and run the pipeline is this environment.
 Download/Provide all necessary files:

 DEGEPRIME-1.1.0: DOI: 10.1128/AEM.01403-14; "DegePrime, a program for degenerate primer design for broad-taxonomic-range PCR in microbial ecology studies"